gjuliane/gjuliane/README.md

 - 👀 I’m interested in learning about new technologies
 - 🌱 I’m currently learning Java programing language
 - 💞️ I’m looking to collaborate on React components
-- 📫 How can reach me on twitter as @basago13
+- 📫 You can reach me on twitter as @basago13

 <!---
 gjuliane/gjuliane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.